yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/02-terragrunt/README.md

 Terragrunt provides a level of abstraction over OpenTofu/Terraform that takes advantages of their strengths, while providing capabilities that scales what you can accomplish with them.

 At it's core, Terragrunt is an orchestrator.
-It leverages tools like OpenTofu to handle the execution of infrastructure updates via Infrastructure as Code, but provides tools that allows them to scale to the extent where organizations can define _all_ their infrastructure as code in a safe and efficient manner.
+It leverages tools like OpenTofu to handle the underlying execution of infrastructure updates via Infrastructure as Code, but provides additional tooling so that organizations can feasibly define _all_ their infrastructure as code in a safe and efficient manner.

 To handle this, the core construct of Terragrunt introduces is the Unit.
-This is an entity defined using a `terragrunt.hcl` file, and controls one piece of infrastructure state using an OpenTofu/Terraform module.
+This is an entity defined using a `terragrunt.hcl` file, and controls one atomic piece of infrastructure using an OpenTofu/Terraform module.

-While it can be used with `*.tf` files directly placed next to the `terragrunt.hcl` file on the filesystem, it is typically used in conjunction with modules that are reusable, and stored elsewhere.
+While it can be used with `*.tf` files directly placed next to the `terragrunt.hcl` file on the filesystem, it is typically used in conjunction with modules that are reusable, and stored elsewhere (either in a different directory in the case of a monorepo, or in different repository(ies) in a polyrepo context).
 This allows multiple Units to take advantage of the same pattern defined using an OpenTofu module to efficiently reproduce the same infrastructure.

 ## Walkthrough